Hall & Oates: 1975–1977: First hits

 After the release of War Babies in 1974, Hall & Oates left Atlantic Records to join RCA Records.
 Their first album for RCA, Daryl Hall & John Oates (often referred to by their fans as the silver album because of the silver foil material on the original album cover), was issued in 1975 and was their first notable success.
-The album contained the ballad "Sara Smile", a song Hall wrote for Sara Allen.
+The album contained the ballad "Sara Smile", a song Hall wrote for Allen.
 The album cover depicted Hall & Oates, overly made up with cosmetic blush to the point where they looked feminine, especially the long-haired and clean-shaven Hall.
 Hall later said in an interview for VH1's Behind the Music that he looked like "the girl I always wanted to go out with" on the album cover.
 This cover was designed by Pierre LaRoche, who created the cover for Ziggy Stardust for David Bowie.